AeonDigital/Shell-MSE-Main-Module/src/mse/file/config/variable/set/attachments/man/en-us.md

   - a: append
 - hint      :
   Indicates the position at which the variable should be added.
-  Required only for the "a" mode.
+  Required only for the `a` mode.

-If selected "prepend" the variable will be added at the beginning of the file/ section and if "append" is selected, the variable is added to the end of the file/section.
+If selected `prepend` the variable will be added at the beginning of the file/ section and if `append` is selected, the variable is added to the end of the file/section.

 **Use only for editing default configuration files.**